Find Image Rotation and Scale Using Automated Feature Matching

 Retrieve locations of corresponding points for each image.

 matchedOriginal = validPtsOriginal(indexPairs(:,1)); matchedDistorted = validPtsDistorted(indexPairs(:,2));

-Show point matches.
-Notice the presence of outliers.
+Show putative point matches.

 figure; showMatchedFeatures(original,distorted,matchedOriginal,matchedDistorted); title('Putatively matched points (including outliers)');

 Find a transformation corresponding to the matching point pairs using the statistically robust M-estimator SAmple Consensus (MSAC) algorithm, which is a variant of the RANSAC algorithm.
 It removes outliers while computing the transformation matrix.
 You may see varying results of the transformation computation because of the random sampling employed by the MSAC algorithm.

 [tform, inlierIdx] = estimateGeometricTransform2D(... matchedDistorted, matchedOriginal, 'similarity'); inlierDistorted = matchedDistorted(inlierIdx, :); inlierOriginal = matchedOriginal(inlierIdx, :);